 One of the core differences that distinguishes a real man from all the others is his ability to control himself and make choices that may be contrary to the feelings of the moment.

 The epidemic of obesity or the lax moral values of our day can be traced to a lack of self-control and self-discipline.
-Help you sons learn that they can make choices and sacrifice for something of greater worth.
+Help your sons learn that they can make choices and sacrifice for something of greater worth.
 Getting them involved in a sport or music or some other activity that requires some sacrifice and self-discipline is an important step in that process.
 When they learn that mastering the piano takes many, many hours of practice, often sacrificing other less important activities, will teach them the value of self-discipline.
 And holding them accountable for responsibilities like chores or music practice will help them learn to hold themselves accountable later on.

 Set up Some Rules and Impose Consequences

 Sometimes as adult men we rebel a bit at all of the rules and consequences in our lives and long for younger days when we had more freedom.
 Living in a world of rules and consequences is a reality we have to help our sons embrace.
 If you are consistently late for work or leave early, you will eventually face discipline at work, or will at a minimum lose trust with your employer.
-So help your son commit to live by rules at home and impose consequences when he makes choices to not live by the rules.
+So help your son commit to living by rules at home and impose consequences when he makes choices to not live by the rules.
 If you don't teach this principle now, your sons will learn the hard way later and leave a wake of problems behind them.

 Teach Your Sons Compassion

-The perception that a man has to be emotionless and conceal his feelings is very real, but is harmful to quality relationships.
+The perception that a man has to be emotionless and conceal his feelings is very real but is harmful to quality relationships.
 Teach your son about the importance of little kindnesses, of showing compassion for the disadvantaged, of demonstrating love to his family members and friends, and of protecting the environment.
 These feelings, in their proper place and in balance with the rest of his life, will serve him well as a responsible and strong man.

 Teaching by precept and example are critical roles of fathers.
 Neither the example nor the teaching can be ignored if you hope to raise sons who will be real men, who will be responsible and productive, and who will raise the next generation of young men to do the same.